Steve Poizner: Entrepreneur and venture capitalist

 Poizner has started and run technology companies in Silicon Valley for over 35 years.

-Poizner served for several years as a management consultant with the Boston Consulting Group.
+Poizner worked for several years as a management consultant with the Boston Consulting Group.

-In 1983, Poizner founded and served as chief executive officer of Strategic Mapping Inc., a software company that developed a program to display geographic data on digital maps, assisting police departments, utilities, transportation companies, banks and retailers with selecting new locations and plotting distribution logistics.
+In 1983, Poizner founded and was chief executive officer of Strategic Mapping Inc., a software company that developed a program to display geographic data on digital maps, assisting police departments, utilities, transportation companies, banks and retailers with selecting new locations and plotting distribution logistics.
 Strategic Mapping was sold to Claritas in 1996, with the GIS mapping software being sold to ESRI.

 In 1995, Poizner founded SnapTrack, Inc., which pioneered technology that put GPS receivers into cell phones.
-Poizner served as its chief executive officer until he sold the privately held company to Qualcomm in 2000 for a reported $1.0 billion in Qualcomm stock.
+Poizner was its chief executive officer until he sold the privately held company to Qualcomm in 2000 for a reported $1.0 billion in Qualcomm stock.
 Poizner's personal net worth is believed to be in the hundreds of millions of dollars.

 In June 2011, Poizner co-founded Empowered Careers, a mobile learning platform technology company in partnership with UCLA and Creative Artists Agency.

 In February 2014, Steve Poizner was inducted into the Silicon Valley Engineering Council Hall of Fame.

 In July 2014, Qualcomm Inc acquired EmpoweredU.
 Terms not disclosed.

 In June 2017, Steve Poizner formed a non-profit organization in collaboration with select California Universities and research institutes, venture capitalists, and business leaders to grow the southern California venture capital and start-up communities.
 "The purpose of the alliance is to make it easier for tech talent, especially students and professors at area universities, to start companies that commercialize the technology they've worked on.
 The group will work with universities to make processes like licensing of technology easier, and connect budding entrepreneurs with resources like potential investors."

 Education reform and community service

 In 2001, Poizner co-founded EdVoice, an educational non-profit organization dedicated to improving public schools and serving the interests of K-12 children in California.

-From September 2002 to June 2003, he served as a volunteer teacher in San Jose's Mount Pleasant High School teaching 12th grade American Government.
+From September 2002 to June 2003, he was a volunteer teacher in San Jose's Mount Pleasant High School teaching 12th grade American Government.
 Poizner authored a New York Times best selling book about his experience – "Mount Pleasant" – which has been both praised and criticized for its depiction of a low income public high school.

 In 2003, Poizner co-founded the California Charter Schools Association.

 In June 2011, Poizner joined two education Boards at the University of Southern California.

 In September 2016, the San Diego Union Tribune reported that Steve Poizner has joined UC San Diego's Rady School of Management as its inaugural entrepreneur in residence.